Laws of rugby union: Scrum

 The scrum must remain stationary and all the feet of both front rows must be on the ground until the scrum-half has put the ball in.
 The scrum-half must put the ball into the middle of the scrum, using both hands without delay or "dummying" (pretending to put the ball in).
 Front row players can only strike for the ball with a single foot once it is in the tunnel.
 Players cannot intentionally collapse the scrum or force players upwards out of the scrum at any time during a scrum.
 Both sides must try to push straight against one another, and deliberately pushing at an angle or pulling on an opponent to rotate (or "wheel") the scrum are penalised but if the contest between them results in the scrum rotating more than 90 degrees the scrum is reset with the ball going to the opposition.
 The opposition scrum half stands next to the feeding half and can follow the ball through the scrum as long as both feet remain behind the ball.
 The opposition scrum half can also move to the other side of the scrum or away from the scrum, but in this situation must stay behind the number eights feet.

 Before a team begins a game they must have five players who are capable of playing in the front row in the team.
 If a front-row player gets sent off or suspended and no one on the field can play in the front row at the next scrum the team captain chooses another player to leave the field to be replaced by a reserve front rower.
 If, due to sendings-off or injury, there are no replacement front-row players available then the scrums become uncontested.
-Uncontested scrums are subject to the same laws as normal scrums, except there is no pushing and the team putting the ball into the scrum must win it.
+Uncontested scrums are subject to the same laws as normal scrums, except there is no pushing and the team putting the ball into the scrum is granted possession without contest.
 When a scrum is awarded close to the tryline, the attacking team can push the opposition back into the in-goal, controlling the ball in the scrum.
 If the ball crosses the tryline and a player grounds it, a "pushover try" is scored.